vinkla/wordplate/README.md

 ## Security

 Though WordPlate makes your WordPress site more secure out of the box you should always try to get ahead.
-We suggest [reading this article](https://premium.wpmudev.org/blog/keeping-wordpress-secure-the-ultimate-guide) to learn more about [WordPress security](http://codex.wordpress.org/Hardening_WordPress).
+We suggest [reading this article](https://premium.wpmudev.org/blog/keeping-wordpress-secure-the-ultimate-guide) to learn more about [theme security](https://developer.wordpress.org/themes/theme-security).

 WordPlate comes with the [`wp-password-bcrypt`](https://github.com/roots/wp-password-bcrypt#readme) package to replace WordPress's outdated and insecure [MD5-based](https://en.wikipedia.org/wiki/MD5) password hashing with the modern and secure [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).